ali1996-sy/prompt-alert-calculate/development-strategy.md

 # Development Strategy

-> `semantic-layout`
+> `prompt-alert-calculate`

-It is a calculator using  prompt
+ -It is a calculator using  prompt
 ## 1. User Story: add-script